Philippines shopping for arms to beef up maritime security

 The FA-50 fighter trainers from South Korea were acquired by the Philippines for 18.9 billion pesos.
 Seoul has committed to deliver 10 more light fighters until 2017.

-"We're glad we are back to the supersonic age," said Defence Secretary Voltaire Gazmin, witnessing the transfer of the aircraft from Korean Aerospace Inc. (047810.KS) to the Philippine Air Force.
+"We're glad we are back to the supersonic age," said Defence Secretary Voltaire Gazmin, witnesssing the transfer of the aircraft from Korean Aerospace Inc. to the Philippine Air Force.

 The Philippines has had no fighter capability since it mothballed its Vietnam War vintage F-5A/Bs in the mid-2000s.
 It has a few S-211 Italian trainer jets, acquired in the late 1980s.

-"With these aircraft, our capability to guard maritime borders will be enhanced," an air force general told Reuters, declining to be identified because he was not authorized to speak to the media.
+"With these aircraft, our capability to guard maritime borders will be enhanced," an air force general told Reuters, declining to be identified because he was not authorised to speak to the media.

 "Our response time will be quicker but we would need radar and communications to fully integrate our air defence systems."

-The government has embarked on a five-year, 83 billion peso modernization program to improve its ability to defend its maritime borders against the creeping expansion of China in the South China Sea.
+The government has embarked on a five-year, 83 billion peso modernisation program to improve its ability to defend its maritime borders against the creeping expansion of China in the South China Sea.

 China has built seven artificial islands in the Spratly Islands and is constructing military facilities, including airfields, ports and lighthouses.